hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 ## The Seven Dwarfs

-In his 2004 talk, Phillip Colella outlined the _seven dwarfs of scientific computing_ -- seven computational motifs that were common in almost all fields of scientific computing.
+In his 2004 talk, Phillip Colella outlined the _seven dwarfs of scientific computing_ -- seven computational motifs that are common in almost all fields of scientific computing.

 1. Dense Linear Algebra -- classic vector and matrix operations
 2. Sparse Linear Algebra -- multiplication involving matrices composed primarily of zeros